Meals · High Protein

 Why This Works

 Ground beef (90% lean) provides 20g protein per 100g raw (USDA #174030). and unlike sliced bulgogi, requires no marinating.
 The sauce follows Maangchi's bulgogi principle: a 1:1 ratio of soy sauce to sugar, balanced with garlic, ginger, and sesame oil.
 Gochujang adds both heat and sweetness (it contains fermented rice), so brown sugar is reduced compared to traditional bulgogi.
 The sauce thickens as it cooks, creating a sticky glaze that clings to every crumble.
 A runny fried egg adds 6g protein per serving and acts as a built-in sauce when the yolk breaks over the rice.
-Cook to 145°F for medium.
+Cook until whites are fully set (160°F per USDA guidelines for eggs).

 The Gochujang Balance